electricimp/Usb/docs/DriverDevelopmentGuide.md

 ## USB.Driver class

-This class is the base for all drivers that are developed for USB Drivers Framework.
+This class is the base for all drivers that are developed for the USB Drivers Framework.
-It contains three mandatory methods which must be implemented by every USB driver.
+It contains three methods to be implemented by every USB driver.

+**NOTE:** applications should not explicitly create `USB.Driver` objects.
+They are instantiated by the USB framework automatically.

 ### match(*deviceObject, interfaces*)